iterative/dvc.org/content/docs/start/model-management/model-cicd.md

 [secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions)
 to manage authentication with the
 [DVC remote storage](https://dvc.org/doc/user-guide/data-management/remote-storage#remote-storage).
-This way we only need to keep the Studio token saved on GitHub and let Studio manage the specific storage credentials for us.
+This way we only need to keep the DVC Studio token saved on GitHub and let Studio manage the specific storage credentials for us.

 Finally, `github.server_url` and `github.repository` are
 [default environmental variables in GitHub](https://docs.github.com/en/actions/learn-github-actions/contexts#github-context) which together form the URL of our repository on GitHub.
 We could of course also specify the URL manually.

-If you don't use Studio, you can still use `dvc artifacts get` but you will need to keep your remote storage credentials on GitHub and use them to configure DVC in the CICD workflow.
+If you don't use DVC Studio, you can still use `dvc artifacts get` but you will need to keep your remote storage credentials on GitHub and use them to configure DVC in the CICD workflow.
 You will also need to checkout the repository in the workflow.
 You can see more details in the [documentation](/doc/command-reference/artifacts/get#description).